 The ASGP Evaluation Team offers the following recommendations to USAID, based on findings from in-country focus groups, meetings, site visits, interviews, and personal observations of the ASGP.
-The recommendations apply to not just this program (should its timeline be extended), but also to current or future programs promoting women's empowerment and/or gender equality programming in Afghanistan2.
-These suggestions are made within the context of the Afghanistan National Development Strategy, the National Action Plan for the Women of Afghanistan, the current U.S. Foreign Assistance Framework Objective No. 306-04 to "Provide Program Support for Programs to Achieve Strategic Development Objectives", and the U.S. Foreign Assistance For Afghanistan Post Performance Management Plan-2011-2015, Assistance Objective 1: Improved Performance and Accountability of Governance, IR 1.4: Increased development of politically active civil society.
+The recommendations apply to not just this program (should its timeline be extended), but also to other current or future programs promoting women's empowerment and/or gender equality programming in Afghanistan.
+These suggestions are made within the context of the Afghanistan National Development Strategy, the National Action Plan for the Women of Afghanistan (NAPWA), the current U.S. Foreign Assistance Framework Objective No. 306-04 to "Provide Program Support for Programs to Achieve Strategic Development Objectives", and the U.S. Foreign Assistance For Afghanistan Post Performance Management Plan-2011-2015, Assistance Objective 1: Improved Performance and Accountability of Governance, IR 1.4: Increased development of politically active civil society.

-Recommendation I: Continue Using the Small Grants Program Model for new CSOs to handle, and better for the local economy to absorb than large, multimillion-dollar awards.
+Recommendation I: Continue Using the Small Grants Program Model

+Continue to provide small grants in Afghanistan.
+Small grants are more easily monitored, easier for new CSOs to handle, and more easily absorbed than large, multimillion-dollar awards.
 As organizations become better able to budget and implement activities, additional grants can easily be awarded.
-Reporting on discreet activities expending small amounts of money is also easier, as is measuring outputs.
-However, small grants programs such as ASGP should not be administered by large expat contractors like Creative Associates, but instead by international or large local nongovernmental organization.
-There are many successful and culturally-appropriate NGO models of small grants programs operating in Afghanistan that could be used as models for a women's empowerment program, some with the same recipients as USAID programs.
-USAID should provide funds to existing NGO programs that work well or to create complementary programs that include women's empowerment and/or gender mainstreaming to expand and link with successful programming (for example, programs run by the Aga Khan Development
+Reporting on discrete activities expending small amounts of money is also easier, as is measuring outputs.
+However, the way small grants programs are implemented matters, and with more emphasis on personal involvement and development of the recipients the type of mechanism utilized should be carefully considered.
+There are many successful and culturallyappropriate NGO models of small grants programs operating in Afghanistan that could be used as models for a women's empowerment program, some with the same recipients as USAID programs.
+USAID should provide funds to existing NGO programs that work well or create complementary programs that include women's empowerment and/or gender mainstreaming to expand and link with successful programming (for example, programs run by the Aga Khan Development Network, CARE, the CIDA-funded Mennonite Economic Development Associates, or Action Aid Afghanistan).